Monkeypox virus undergoing ‘accelerated evolution’ experts warn as outbreak spreads

 The team collected 15 monkeypox viruses, mostly from Portugal, and reconstructed their genetic data.

-On their findings, they said that this “is more than one would expect considering previous estimates”, with the figure between six and 12 times more than previous studies of other orthopoxviruses of which monkeypox is a type.
+On their findings, they said that this “is more than one would expect considering previous estimates”, with the figure between six and 12 times more than previous studies of other orthopoxviruses, of which monkeypox is a type.

 Researchers believe their results might suggest a case of “accelerated evolution”.

-João Paulo Gomes, head of the Genomics & Bioinformatics Unit at the National Institute of Health in Portugal who co-authored the study, said the number of mutations was “quite unexpected”.
+João Paulo Gomes, head of the Genomics & Bioinformatics Unit at the National Institute of Health in Portugal, who co-authored the study, said the number of mutations was “quite unexpected”.

-“Considering that this 2022 monkeypox virus is likely a descendant of the one in the 2017 Nigeria outbreak, one would expect no more than five to 10 additional mutations instead of the observed about 50 mutations,” he told Newsweek.
+“Considering that this 2022 monkeypox virus is likely [to be] a descendant of the one in the 2017 Nigeria outbreak, one would expect no more than five to 10 additional mutations instead of the observed about 50 mutations,” he told Newsweek.

-“We hope that now, specialized groups will perform laboratory experiments in order to understand if this 2022 virus has increased its transmissibility.”
+“We hope that specialised groups will now perform laboratory experiments in order to understand if this 2022 virus has increased its transmissibility.”

-More than 3,500 cases in 44 countiries have been reported as of Thursday, according to the US Centers for Disease Control and Prevention (CDC).
+More than 3,500 cases in 44 countries had been reported as of Thursday, according to the US Centres for Disease Control and Prevention (CDC).

 As of Monday, there were 793 confirmed cases of monkeypox in the UK, with 766 cases in England alone.

 Monkeypox is a rare disease, believed to originate in animals, that causes skin lesions.
-It comes from the same family of viruses as smallpox and is an endemic in certain parts of West and Central Africa.
+It comes from the same family of viruses as smallpox and is endemic to certain parts of West and Central Africa.

-However, this year has seen the first multi-country outbreak, in places where the virus does not usually spread, including cases without known links to West or Central Africa.
+However, this year has seen the first multi-country outbreak in places where the virus does not usually spread, including cases without known links to West or Central Africa.

-According to the CDC, the virus can spread through direct contact with lesions, respiratory droplets, clothing with an infected person or animal, and sharing of bodily fluids.
+According to the CDC, the virus can spread through direct contact with lesions, respiratory droplets, clothing, with an infected person or animal and sharing of bodily fluids.

-Symptoms of the virus include fever, headache, muscle aches, swollen lymph nodes and a rash that can look like pimples of blisters.
+Symptoms of the virus include fever, headache, muscle aches, swollen lymph nodes and a rash that can look like pimples or blisters.

 Register for free to continue reading